ichbinrovins/Portfolio/exampleSite/content/english/about/_index.md

     content: " Quantum technology Researcher"
     bulletpoints:

-  - " Master's in Quantum Technology from IIT Jodhpur" -" Master's in in Physics"
+  - "Master's in Quantum Technology from IIT Jodhpur"
+  - " Master's in in Physics"

 - **Research Interests**:
-  -" Quantum materials"
+  - " Quantum materials"
-  -" Semiconductor devices"
+  - " Semiconductor devices"
   - "Batteries"

 - **Research Focus**:
-  -" Utilizing quantum materials in:"
+  - " Utilizing quantum materials in:"
     - Improving semiconductor devices
     - Advancing battery technology
-  -" Enhancing properties like Quantum Confinement, Strong electronic correlations, superconductivity and topological insulators for:"
+  - " Enhancing properties like Quantum Confinement, Strong electronic correlations, superconductivity and topological insulators for:"
     - New electronic and photonic devices

   - "Gratitude for joining the academic journey"
-  -" Looking forward to connecting"
+  - " Looking forward to connecting"

     button: